 307. Ecology (4 hours: 3 lectures, 1 lab)

 Principles and concepts of environmental relationships and interactions of living organisms.
-Most laboratory work is conducted in the field.
+Most laboratory work is conducted in the field and may include weekend trips.
 Prerequisites: BI 201 and 202.

 308. Field Biology (4 hours: 3 lectures, 1 lab)